-Repeat with the remaining rounds, and transfer to a floured tray (so they don’t stick together).
+Repeat with the process remaining rounds and transfer them to a floured tray (so they don’t stick together).
 Repeat the whole process with the second half of dough.

 Bring a large pot of salted water to a simmer.
-Cook the pierogi 6-7 at a time for 5-6 minutes, until they float to the top, then use a slotted spoon to transfer them onto a tray.
-Repeat with the rest of the batches.
+Transfer 6-7 pierogi into the water and cook them for 5-6 minutes, until they float to the top.
+Use a slotted spoon to transfer them onto a tray.
+Repeat with the rest of pierogi.

-Last, heat 1 tbsp plant based butter or oil in a large pan or skillet over medium heat.
-Working in batches again (this time dependent on how many pierogi can fit into your pan without overcrowding - we fit around 10), cook the pierogi in for a couple of minutes on each side until they’re golden and crispy on each side.
+Next, heat 1 tbsp of oil in a large pan over medium heat.
+Working in batches, fry the pierogi for a couple of minutes on each side, until they’re golden and crispy throughout.

 by Valentina Concordia